kberov/Mojolicious-Command-generate-resources/README.md

 # NAME

-Mojolicious::Command::generate::resources - Resources from database for your application
+Mojolicious::Command::generate::resources - Resources from database tables for your application

 # SYNOPSIS